gomorpheus/morpheus-docs/library/kibana.rst

 .. image:: /images/provisioning/library/kibana_instance_type.png

-Add Option Type for ElasticSearch URL
+Add Input for ElasticSearch URL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When provisioning Kibana, we want to define the Elasticsearch url in the ``kibana.yml``.
-To allow the user to define which Elasticsearch instance Kibana will connect with, we will define an Option Type that will be a variable in the ``kibana.yml``, which we will be defining with a File Template.
+To allow the user to define which Elasticsearch instance Kibana will connect with, we will define an Input that will be a variable in the ``kibana.yml``, which we will be defining with a File Template.

 NAME
   kibana es host